algorandfoundation/algokit-avm-vscode-debugger/README.md

 ---

-The AlgoKit AVM VS Code Debugger extension provides a convenient way to debug any Algorand Smart Contracts written in TEAL.
+The AlgoKit AVM VS Code Debugger extension enables line-by-line debugging of Algorand smart contracts on the AVM, whether written in TEAL directly or compiled from [Puya](https://github.com/algorandfoundation/puya).
+It leverages AVM simulate traces and source maps to provide a seamless debugging experience.
+For detailed setup instructions, see the [Detailed Usage](#detailed-usage) section.

 ---